luan-murilo-de-oliveira-e-souza/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Answer:
+10
+Undefined
+ReferenceError

+10 because x is a global scope
+Undefined because there isn't a return something
+ReferenceError because y is a local scope and is printed outside

 ## Question 3